forcedotcom/cli/releasenotes/sf/README.md

 ## 1.26.0 (May 5, 2022) [stable-rc]

+* NEW: Create and manage scratch orgs and sandboxes with these new beta commands:

+    ```
+    env create scratch
+    env resume scratch
+    env delete scratch
+    env create sandbox
+    env resume sandbox
+    env delete sandbox
+    ```

+    The two `create` commands display running information about the background processes, such as sending requests to the Dev Hub or production org, deploying settings, and so on.
+Use the `resume` command if the original `create` command times out, or you specified the `--async` flag to run the create asynchronously.
+Use the `delete` commands to, yep, you guessed it, delete a scratch org or sandbox!

+    Let’s run through a few scratch org examples to see the new commands in action.

+    Create a scratch org from a definition file, set it as your default environment, give it an alias, and use the Dev Hub with alias `DevHub`:

+    ```
+    sf env create scratch --definition-file config/project-scratch-def.json --set-default --alias myscratch --target-dev-hub DevHub
+    ```

+    Create a Developer Edition scratch org using your default Dev Hub and give it an alias:

+    ```
+    sf env create scratch --edition=developer --alias anotherscratch
+    ```

+    Create a scratch org asynchronously.
+The command returns control to you right away and displays a job ID:

+    ```
+    sf env create scratch --edition=developer --alias happyscratch --async
+    ```

+    Resume the scratch org creation by passing the job ID to the `resume` command:

+    ```
+    sf env resume scratch --job-id 2SR3u0000008fBDGXD
+    ```

+    Delete the scratch org when you’re done with it:

+    ```
+    sf env delete scratch --target-org happyscratch
+    ```

+    The `sandbox` commands work much the same, except they have a few additional flags specific to sandboxes, such as `--license-type` and `--name`.
+See the `--help` for all the flags.

 ## 1.25.2 (April 28, 2022) [stable]

 * CHANGE: We no longer support v12 of Node.js because of its fast approaching end-of-life ([April 30, 2022](https://nodejs.org/en/about/releases/)).
 We bundle Node.js in each operating system-specific Salesforce CLI installer.
 We include the Active LTS version of Node.js and update it in tandem with the Node.js release schedule.
 If you prefer to install Salesforce CLI using `npm`, we recommend you also use the Active LTS version of Node.js.